getbraincloud/braincloud-csharp/README.md

 ![architecture](/screenshots/bc-architecture.png?raw=true)

-#### What's the difference between the brainCloud Wrapper and the brainCloud Client?
+#### What's the difference between the BrainCloudWrapper and the BrainCloudClient?

-The Wrapper contains quality of life improvement around the brainCloud Client.
-It will set up and interface with the Client as a bridge between the frontend and backend APIs.
+**BrainCloudWrapper** contains quality of life improvements and handles the initialization and update for **BrainCloudClient**.
+It will act as a bridge between your app's frontend and the brainCloud APIs.
 It also helps with some platform specific functionality such as serializing the user's login ID on an Android or iOS device.

 ![wrapper](/screenshots/bc-wrapper.png?raw=true)